Ap3rtur3/vue-event-registry/README.md

 ## Todo

-* More examples, Clarify use cases
+* More examples, More use cases
 * Typescript definitions
 * More tests
+* Promisify